Devops-deepjyoti/Capstone/README.md

 <p>The Jenkins usually runs at <strong> Port : 8080</strong> if left unconfigured </br>

 <p>Put the public IP assinged by the EC2 instance Dashboard followed by the Port Number to access the Jenkins Dashboard</p>

+For other steps of how to configure jenkins and create webhooks please visit the link : https://medium.com/@rajani103/jenkins-cicd-with-github-integration-c9790cd4d6fb